 GeneCards Summary for SGK1 Gene

 SGK1 (Serum/Glucocorticoid Regulated Kinase 1) is a Protein Coding gene.
 Diseases associated with SGK1 include pseudohypoaldosteronism, type i and liddle syndrome.
-Among its related pathways are PI3K-Akt signaling pathway and Class I PI3K signaling events.
+Among its related pathways are Gene Expression and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is AKT1.

 UniProtKB/Swiss-Prot for SGK1 Gene